TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 5) If the applicant is a private tax exempt organization, an official certificate issued by the Internal Revenue Service stating that the organization has tax exempt status under Section 501(c)(3) of the Internal Revenue Code of 1954.
 (26 U.S.C 501).

-6) An "Application Certification and Agreement" form, signed by the recipients chief executive officer, accepting the terms and conditions under which surplus property shall be transferred.
+6) An "Application Certification and Agreement" form, signed by the recipient's head authorized official, accepting the terms and conditions under which surplus property shall be transferred.

-7) A duly executed authorization from the executive head of the applying organization giving one or more persons the power to act as agents for the applicant.
+7) A duly executed authorization from the head authorized official of the applying organization giving one or more persons the power to act as agents for the applicant.

 8) A completed "Assurance of Compliance" form indicating that the applicant is in compliance with the civil rights and non-discriminatory regulations off the Federal General Services Administration.